Josip Cavar

-Josip Cavar (born 3 October 1993) is a Swedish handball player for TTH Holstebro and the Swedish national team.
+Josip Cavar (born 3 October 1993) is a Swedish handball player for Amo Handboll and the Swedish national team.

-Carrier
+Career

 Cavar's mother club is Vetlanda HF.
 He moved to Gothenburg to go to handball high school there, and then started playing for Redbergslids IK, already as a 16-year-old.

+He came to KIF Kolding after several seasons at TTH Holstebro.
+In the 2024-25 season with KIF Kolding he suffered relegation, after finishing last in the regular season.
+This was the first relegation for the team in 41 years.
+He has announced that he will leave the club after the season.

 Because he also has origins from Bosnia and Herzegovina, he has played for their U-national teams, including in the U21 WC 2013.
 He made international debut on the Swedish national team in July 2019, against Japan.

+He then moved back to Sweden and joined Amo Handboll on a 2 year deal with an optional extension of 1 year.

 Private life

 He is cohabiting with Swedish national team player Melissa Petrén.